ESTATE PLANNING & ASSET PROTECTION

 Civil litigation refers to any court action that takes place in a civil court as opposed to a criminal court.
 For example, if you say you want to sue someone or some business, your lawsuit will take place in a civil court.
 The process of suing is called civil litigation.
 There are a variety of civil litigation actions including breach of contract, property disputes, personal injury cases, property damages, car accidents, motorcycle accidents, dog bites, landlord/tenant disputes, and many others.
 We do a variety of civil litigation cases in our office.
 The benefit of civil action is that many of them settle before going to trial.
 As a matter of fact more than 90% of cases settle before trial.
 Before deciding to file a civil suit, please speak with our knowledgeable attorneys who can walk you through the process and come up with a strategic plan that will be most beneficial to you.
 Having a strategic plan will save both your time and your money.
 The most complicated of lawsuits fall under the civil realm.
 This usually means they are also the most expensive.
 For more information on your civil case or any of our legal services, please call us for a free legal consultation.

-I have been practicing for almost a decade here in Calfornia, and prior to that I worked in New York.
+I have been practicing for over 15 years here in Calfornia, and prior to that I worked as a hospital administrator and healthcare consultant.
 I am dedicated and passionate about educating my clients and providing the best legal representation possible!